 Effective October 1, 2011, we completed the sale of our Medicare supplement insurance business for \$276 million.
-We recognized an after-tax gain on the sale of \$36 million in the fourth quarter of 2011.
+We recognized an after-tax gain on the sale of \$20 million in the fourth quarter of 2011.
 The transaction included the sale of Continental Life Insurance Company of Brentwood, Tennessee and its subsidiary, American Continental Insurance Company, and the reinsurance of the Medicare supplement insurance in-force business written by other Genworth life insurance subsidiaries.
-See note 8 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" included in Exhibit 99.5 for additional information related to the sale.
+See note 8 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information related to the sale.